 • Increase in eye discharge

-• Eyelash loss or irregular growth of eyelashes
+• Loss of eyelashes or irregular growth of eyelashes

 • Blurred vision and sensitivity to light